csula/cs1222-spring-2017/Homework4.md

 4. Write a MongoDB query to find the restaurants which do not prepare any cuisine of 'American' and achieved a score more than 70

-5. Write a MongoDB query that changes all the restaurants that serves Italian to Chinese
+5. Write a MongoDB query that changes all the restaurants that serve Italian to Chinese

 ## Submission